JetBerri/Stealer/README.md

 # Stealer
 Fat-Stealer is a stealer that allows you to grab the Discord token from a user and open a backdoor in his machine.

-# About Fat-Stealer
 Simple stealer in Alpha phase wirtten in python.

 # Terms
 - [@] Use this tool only for educational purposes.